a-type/0g/packages/0g/README.md

 transform.x = 100;
 ```

-As in classic ECS, Entities are identifiers for groupings of Stores.
+As in classic ECS, Entities are identifiers for groupings of Components.
 Each Entity has an ID.
-In `0G`, an Entity object provides some convenience tools for retrieving, updating, and adding Stores to itself.
+In `0G`, an Entity object provides some convenience tools for retrieving, updating, and adding Components to itself.

 #### Queries